Menu Close

 2. Visit Toompea hill (Cathedral Hill)

-In the western part of Tallinn's medieval city centre is Cathedral Hill, or Toompea as it is called in Estonian.
-The hill is 20-30 metres higher than the rest of the city, and is home to many of the city's most important historical buildings.
+In the western part of Tallinn's medieval city centre is the Cathedral Hill, or Toompea as it is called in Estonian.
+It is 20-30 metres higher than the rest of the city and is home to many of the city's most important historical buildings.

-Up here you can see a great deal of historic Tallinn, and the Kohtuotsa viewing platform is located on the northern slope of Domberg, providing the perfect view of the city below.
+Up here you can see a lot of historic Tallinn, and the Kohtuotsa viewing platform is located on the northern slope of the Domberg, which provides the perfect view of the city below.

 Tallinn